Kalmat/EWMHlib/README.md

 Extended Window Manager Hints implementation in Python 3 which allows to easily query and control Window Managers which follow these standards.

+It also adds some additional, useful features like catching and handling events.

 For more information, refer to official documentation at: https://specifications.freedesktop.org/wm-spec/latest/

+**Warning: new Display Server used by GNOME in Ubuntu, Wayland, is not EWMH-compliant, so some features will not work**

 ### RootWindow: Root queries, changes and messages

 Base class to access root features.

-If you need to address default root window, you can use simply use `defaultRootWindow` object, which will give you instant access to all root-related features (it is equivalent to: `myRoot = RootWindow()`)
+If you need to address default root window, you can simply use `defaultRootWindow` object, which will give you instant access to all root-related features (it is equivalent to: `myRoot = RootWindow()`)

 To get a RootWindow object it is necessary to pass the target root id.
 This can be achieved in several ways: